Renewing your spirit one bite at a time

 What is a sweet stiff starter?

 A sweet stiff sourdough starter is a type of sourdough starter that is characterized by its low hydration and sweetness.
-Stiff starters typically have around 40-50% hydration or less, which makes them thicker and more dough-like in texture.
+Stiff starters typically have around 40-65% hydration, which makes them thicker and more dough-like in texture.
 The sweetness comes from the sugar and the natural fermentation process of the starter, which produces sugars that give the dough a sweet flavor.
 This ultimately mutes that notable sourdough tang that isn’t always desired in sweet recipes.

 Why use them?